solislemuslab/potato-seed-cert/README.md

-# potato-seed-cert
+# Bioinformatics Dashboard for the WI Potato and Vegetable Growers Association

-Data analysis and visualization code for the potato seed certification database
+This is a bioinformatics online dashboard for the data analysis and data visualization of the certification database of the seed potato production.

 # Usage

-Potato-Seed-Cert is browser-based (preferably Google Chrome), and thus, no installation is needed.
+`Potato-Seed-Dashboard` is browser-based (preferably Google Chrome), and thus, no installation is needed.
 Users simply need to click on the following link: xxxxx.

 More details are available in the documentation: [DOCS.md](https://github.com/solislemuslab/potato-seed-cert/blob/master/DOCS.md).